ShaunCurtis/Blazr.FunctionalProgramming/Documents/Part2-Containors.md

 Whether you hide or expose `Value` depends on the functionality you want to provide and the context in which you're writing the code.

 Next we need to provide some I/O functionality.

-I'm a fan of the *Read/Write* paradigm, so I add basic I/O like this:
+I like the *Read/Write* paradigm, so I add basic I/O like this:

 ```csharp
 public static Containor<T> Read(T value)